Finding out you’ve been unsuccessful after an interview is never easy…

 Instead of applying for every attractive vacancy in your sector, think about whether the jobs relevantly match your background and experience.
 If the position doesn’t suit your skills, you’re only wasting the recruiter’s time if you’re invited to interview – not to mention your own.

-So make sure you put everything you’ve learned from previous rejection to good use.
+So make sure you put everything you’ve learnt from previous rejection to good use.
 If you feel the last interview taught you a different or new direction is needed, then narrow your search.

 After all, experience (positive and negative) is the best way to get the job that’s right for you in the long run.